alau/gecoder/README.md

 Gecode/R
 ========

-*_Outdated_ Gecode/R has been quite inactive since 2008.
-Most of the code is old and depends on old versions of e.g. Ruby and Gecode.*
+_**Warning - this is old stuff:** Gecode/R has been quite inactive since 2008.
+Most of the code is old and depends on old versions of e.g. Ruby and Gecode._

 Website: http://gecoder.org